 Daniel Kawczynski: rose—

-Daniel Kawczynski: What recent comparative assessment he has made of rates of unemployment in the UK and in other European countries.
+Daniel Kawczynski: What recent assessment he has made of political developments in Afghanistan.

 Daniel Kawczynski: Bearing in mind the extraordinary sacrifices that our country has made over many years in terms of the lost lives of our military personnel and the billions of pounds of taxpayers’ money that have been spent trying to bring peace to this country, we are clearly very interested in ongoing political developments.
 What additional help is my right hon.
 Friend giving to the Afghanistan...

 Daniel Kawczynski: There are growing international concerns about Germany’s intentions to build an undersea gas pipeline directly to Russia.
 Does the Secretary of State share those concerns, because this will put at risk the energy security of our key NATO allies in central and eastern Europe?

 Daniel Kawczynski: The clinically led Future Fit programme for Shropshire seeks to improve and modernise hospital services across the county of Shropshire.
 We have been waiting for a decision on this issue for many years.
 Will the Prime Minister use her good offices to ensure that this vital scheme is supported in the coming weeks, so that we can secure this vital investment for Shropshire NHS?

 Daniel Kawczynski: Shrewsbury College has an outstanding reputation for providing high-quality apprenticeship programmes, yet it was unsuccessful in the latest non-levy apprenticeship tender process, which will put the college and students at a disadvantage.
 It caters for a huge geographical catchment area, and Ministers and officials need to think again about this.